-If a student has a question concerning a course grade, he or she should arrange to discuss the grade with the instructor before the end of the second week of the following term.
-This discussion may result in one of three actions: no change in grade, changes in the grade by the instructor or a grade appeal by the student.
-Grade changes are generally only due to an error in recording or posting a grade.
+If students have a question concerning a course grade, they should arrange to discuss the grade with the instructor within thirty days of the end of the term.
+This discussion may result in one of three actions: no change in grade, a change in the grade made by the instructor, or a grade appeal by the student.
 Students are not allowed to complete extra work in order to improve their grade once the term has ended.

-If the instructor has made an error, the instructor may submit a grade change to the registrar's office.
-A changed grade replaces the original reported grade and automatically changes the cumulative GPA.
+If a disputed grade is the result of the instructor's error, the instructor may submit a grade change to the registrar's office.
+A changed grade replaces the original reported grade and automatically changes the GPA.